lidiia-tsymborovych/Creative-Backery-landing-page/README.md

 - **Responsive Design** – optimized for desktop, tablet, and mobile
 - **GitHub Pages** – used for deployment

+## ✨ Features

+Responsive layout for all devices

+Clean and semantic code

+Scroll-triggered animations using AOS

+Follows BEM methodology for clarity

+Based on real UI design with close attention to detail

+Optimized for performance and accessibility

 ## 🚀 Getting Started

 To run the project locally: